shudv/memotable/README.md

 ## When should you use memotable?

-You probably _don't_ need it for simple apps.
-But it shines in the middle ground between trivial and overengineered:
+You _don't_ need it for simple apps.

 ✅ Use it when: